RAG4J/rag4j.github.io/_posts/2025-01-08-article-java-magazine-2025.markdown

 ```

 ### Installing Ollama
+Ollama is a tool that runs Large Language Models on your machine.
 First, navigate to the [homepage of Ollama](https://ollama.com).
 Download the version for your operating system and install it.
 Next, open the command prompt and pull the model for the example _llama3.2_.

 ```bash
 ollama pull llama3.2